bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 non-related code gets added.

 Secondly notice how the `file` class **encapsulates** the logic of managing the `FILE *`.
-To open two files and use them one needs to construct them like this:
+To open and use two files, one needs to construct them like this:

 {% highlight c++ linenos %}
 file src("src.bin", "rb");